 Flow = Current

-In the diagram above, there is voltage at point A, but no current, because the tap is closed and the water is NOT flowing.
-This means there can be voltage without current, but no current without voltage.
+In the diagram above, there is a voltage at point A, but no current, because the tap is closed and the water is NOT flowing.
+It also means there can be voltage without current, but no current without voltage.

 If we open the tap to drain some water out, the pressure will reduce (lower voltage).